aureuserp/dev-docs/src/master/advanced/chatter/actions/activity.md

 #### Form Fields

-- `activity_plan_id`: Select dropdown for choosing an activity plan.
+- `activity_plan_id`: Select dropdown for choosing an activity plan (hidden when no plans are available).
-- `date_deadline`: Date picker for selecting the deadline.
+- `date_deadline`: Date picker for selecting the deadline (shown only when no plan is selected, and hidden for activity types in the `meeting` category; a separate plan-date picker appears when a plan is selected).
-- `plan_summary`: Displays the summary of the selected activity plan.
+- `plan_summary`: Displays the summary of the selected activity plan's templates.
-- `activity_type_id`: Select dropdown for choosing the activity type.
+- `activity_type_id`: Select dropdown for choosing the activity type (visible when no plan is selected).
-- `assigned_to`: Select dropdown for assigning the activity.
+- `assigned_to`: Select dropdown for assigning the activity to a user.
 - `summary`: Text input for entering a summary.
-- `body`: Rich editor for adding activity details.
+- `body`: Rich editor for adding activity details, with `@` user mentions.
-- `type`: Hidden field storing the type of entry.
+- `type`: Hidden field storing the type of entry (default `activity`).

 #### Action Handling